CodePanter/another-bronzeman-mode/README.md

     4. Navigate to APIs & Services > Credentials
     5. Click `+ Create Credentials`.
 Then select create new OAuth client ID.
     6. Choose Application Type: Destktop App.
 Give it a name, then click create.
+        - In the consent screen, add all of the users you want to allow in the group (this can be updated later).
     7. Close the prompt and then download the .json file for the OAuth2 client.
     8. Copy the contents of the file into the
         - NOTE: This file contains the client's secret and should NOT be posted publicly, as this is a security risk!
+    9. Check mark the Google Sheet Authorize option.
+    10. Send `!bmauth` in chat to log in to Google.
+    11. Check mark the Enable group syncing option.

+Each time you launch runelite, make sure to run the `!bmauth` command to re-log in to Google.
+Chat should remind you about this.
+The log in prompt may not display if the cached credentials are still valid.

 ## Features